Koa Switzerland Gmbh: Koa, an Ingredient From “Food Waste” Resources

 What is the solution?

-Koa uses this “waste” and transforms it into an ingredient for drinks and food.
-The extraction of raw materials and the manufacture of the product in harmony with nature and in close cooperation with the existing community.
-With this innovative approach, the company wants to demonstrate that there is a broader value creation also in rural areas, using the latest technologies and based on sustainable and responsible business practices.
+Koa Switzerland GmbH uses this “waste” and transforms it into an ingredient for drinks and food products.
+The extraction of raw materials and production of the product in harmony with nature and in close cooperation with the existing community.

 What are the challenges?